Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 ### Job seeking
 Here are some tips for spotting a code factory from the outside but there is no reliable formula:
-* A company advertising an "agile process" or remote work doesn't tell you anything about whether it is a code factory.
+* A company having an "agile process", remote work or managers that code doesn't say anything about code factory.
 * Do they follow a _mandated_ software development process?
-* Do they have a sustaining team dedicated to technical debt?
-That might mean development teams lack the autonomy to manage their architecture and quality.
-* Are teams allowed detours from the "paved road" architecture or is infrastructure mostly centralized?
+Similarly are teams allowed detours from the "paved road" architecture or is infrastructure centralized?
-* Is there separate product management and how much power do PMs have?
+* How much power do PMs have?
 Engineering effectively reporting to a small group responsible for all idea generation is different from PMs making suggestions.
-* If the team is led by a technical manager how much collaboration on his/her code and ideas?
-* Are engineering teams siloed or distributed?
+* Are engineering teams siloed by location or function?
 Code factories are more likely to be siloed since it pairs well with top-down.
+Similarly, do they have a sustaining team dedicated to technical debt?
+That might mean development teams lack the autonomy to manage their architecture and quality.
 * Check out the engineering management resumes.
 The culture of previous jobs frequently influences the level of autonomy they encourage.
+* How aligned is their tech stack with the latest technology?
+Code factories tend not to update.

 Even if you are job seeking, its best if finding a new position is not your only angle on escaping code factory.